avinashsaklani/PromptParadise/README.md

 ## Contributing

 We welcome contributions from the community.
-To contribute to [Project Name], follow these steps:
+To contribute to this project, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`